terrytaylorbiz/selfstarter/readme.md

 6. I create __readme_first.docx as a summary of the documentation I created.

-This portal was deployed by the client (with the payfac docs in markdown) and worked very well.
-So the portal was up and running before they even planned to start working on it.
+This portal was deployed by the client (I ported the payfac docs to markdown) and worked very well.
+The portal was up and running before they even planned to start working on it.

 This is how I work.